Arrange a callback

 As mentioned earlier, you’ll need proof to show how your motorcycle crash happened and what injuries you sustained if you’re to make a successful motorbike accident claim.
 The forms of evidence you could use include:

 • Witness information.
-You should ask anybody who saw your accident take place to provide their contact details.
+You should ask anyone who saw your accident take place to provide their contact details.
 If liability for your accident is denied, your solicitor could ask the witnesses for a statement of what they saw.

 • Camera recordings.
 If your accident was caught on a helmet camera, dashcam or CCTV, you should take steps to secure the footage as soon as possible.